markqvist/Reticulum/docs/source/understanding.rst

 * | In case the packet is addressed to a *group* destination type, the packet will be encrypted with the pre-shared AES-128 key associated with the destination.
 In case the packet is addressed to a *plain* destination type, the payload data will not be encrypted.
-Neither of these two destination types offer forward secrecy.
+Neither of these two destination types can offer forward secrecy.
 In general, it is recommended to always use the *single* destination type, unless it is strictly necessary to use one of the others.